Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 Unlike the Local and Demo setups, you will not have to edit `/etc/localhosts` to view your domain given that DNS is now involved.
 Your new domain will no longer use the `.localdomain` but instead something like `https://yourprojectnamehere-staging.institution.edu`

-This document also has directions on how you can check in newly created ISLE & Islandora code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging and finally to Production.
+This document also has directions on how you can check in newly updated ISLE code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging and finally to Production.
 The [ISLE Installation - Environments](install-environments.md) documentation can also help with explaining the new ISLE structure, the associated files and what values ISLE end-users should use for the `.env`, `staging.env`, etc.

 This document **does not** have directions on how you can check in previously existing Drupal / Islandora code into a git repository and assumes this step has already happened.
 The directions below will explain how to clone Drupal / Islandora code from a previously existing Drupal / Islandora git repository that should already be accessible to you.